Cash out refinance: Definition and how it works

 What does a cash-out refinance do?

-A cash-out refinance is similar to a mortgage refinance, or a rate-and-term refinance, in which you replace your current home loan with a new loan for a shorter loan term, a lower interest rate, or both.
+A cash-out refinance is like a mortgage refinance, or a rate-and-term refinance.
+In these types of refinancing, you replace your current home loan with a new loan for a shorter loan term, a lower interest rate, or both.
 The major difference with a cash-out refinance is that you can take out some of your home equity as a lump sum.

-Generally, refinancing is a popular option if you want to replace your current mortgage with a new one to extend more favourable terms, as mentioned.
-The more favourable terms that make refinancing a popular option also include:
+Generally, refinancing is a popular option if you want to replace your current mortgage with a new one to extend more favorable terms, including:

 How cash-out refinance works